 The hardest part of managing 84 applications isn’t deploying them.
 It’s keeping them from turning into a dumpster fire of configuration drift, secret sprawl, and “I swear I only changed one thing.”

-This is how we structured a single GitOps repository that manages everything — from Istio mesh configs to AI agent deployments — without losing our minds.
+This is how we structured a single GitOps repository that manages everything on the cluster — from Istio mesh configs to AI agent deployments — without losing our minds.

 The Repo Structure

 Forget flat directories.
-At 84 apps, you need hierarchy or you’ll drown:
+At 84 apps you need hierarchy, or you drown in a ls of apps/:

 gitops/